link to homepage

 As with the paint analogy, Pantone colours can be adjusted to match a particular shade.

-More on spot colours here: SPOT COLOURS EXPLAINED
+More on spot colours here: Spot Colours Explained

 Spot colour problems

-If you choose one of the standard Pantone© colours then generally, there should not be any problems.
-However, printing the colour on different substrates, such as business cards, letterheads, NCR (Invoices etc.) can show some variation in the colour.
 This is mainly due to a couple of reasons: the materials will have different absorbancy properties and they may also have slightly different shades.
 100gsm Conqueror© hi-white wove for instance, is a slightly creamy colour, whereas a standard 335gsm hi-white business card is much whiter, so consequently the colour may look slightly different on the two products.
-Plus, the ink will 'sit' on the card, whereas the ink on the letterhead will tend to soak in slightly.
+Plus, the ink will ‘sit’ on the card, whereas the ink on the letterhead will tend to soak in slightly.

 However, even taking the above possible issues into consideration, printing using the Pantone© reference is still the most reliable way of achieving colour consistency.